 The 7 Dumbest Relationship Mistakes Smart People Make

 I think this book should be required reading for anyone wanting a relationship or even anyone currently involved in a relationship.
 It's like the instruction manual you've always been looking for.
 It explains it all so clearly and you'll suddenly see why your relationships failed in the past or how you can improve your current one.
 You will have so much more confidence in your relationships after you read this book.
 You will also have a deeper understanding of why you and your partner behave the way you do in certain situations.

 This is the book that started it all for me.
 I was pretty near rock bottom and needed to make some pretty serious changes in my life.
 I read the 1963 copy but I see there is even a revised edition.
 It opened my eyes as to how my thinking was causing a large number of my problems.
 "All your frustration is due to unfulfilled desire" and "Think good and good follows.
 Think evil and evil follows.
 You are what you think all day long."
 It's far more in depth than that but it was what caused me to ask the question, "what was I thinking all day long?".
 I was quite shocked to realize how negative I had become.
 So, I have a soft spot for this book because it really got me back on to the right track.

-Note: I just finished reading the revised version (2001) and it's nowhere near as good as the original version.
-This later version is longer but it's also much more confusing and it's lost it's clarity and how easy it was to understand it.
+Note: I just finished reading the revised version (2001) and I didn't find it as good as the original version.
+This later version is longer but it's also much more confusing and it's lost its clarity and how easy it was to understand it.
 Not sure why they felt they had to change it.
-Anyway, if you can get the original version.
+Anyway, if you can, get the original version.